 Spring 2020: Life After Film School

-January 29, 2020: Fellowships + Labs: The Many Benefits and How to Apply
+Wednesday, January 29, 2020: Fellowships + Labs: The Many Benefits and Tips on Applying

-Everyone knows that film festivals can catapult a film into the spotlight and launch a creator’s career, but first you gotta get in, and how that works is less clear.
+Everyone knows that film festivals can catapult a film into the spotlight and launch a creator’s career, but first you gotta get in—and how that happens is less clear.
 A panel of programmers from a range of festivals will give you the inside scoop on what they’re looking for in submissions and how to make the festival circuit work for you.
+RSVP here

-Before you can tell someone to “call your agent,” you have to actually get an agent.
+Before you can tell someone to call your agent, you have to actually get an agent.
 Or a manager.
 Or both?
-Our panel of film reps will demystify their job descriptions, help you figure out what kind of representation makes sense for your career, and how to find it.
+Our panel of film reps will demystify their job descriptions and help you figure out what kind of representation makes sense for your career—and how to find it.

-Join a panel of recent SFTV alums who have successfully broken into the industry as they discuss their lives after LMU and provide invaluable insights into what to do after you get that diploma.
-Graduation isn’t an end—it’s the beginning of a long and fulfilling career.
+Join a panel of recent alums who have successfully broken into the industry as they discuss their lives after LMU and provide invaluable insights into what to do after you get that diploma.
+Graduation isn’t the end of the road—it’s the beginning of a long and fulfilling career.

 Fall 2019: The New Storytellers with Katie Ford